solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/HOL step-by step - Managed open source databases on Azure.md

 8. Select **Create**.

 After a moment, you will see a dialog verifying that the secret scope has been created.

+## Exercise 3: Send clickstream data to Kafka and process it in real time

+Duration: 30 minutes

+In this exercise, you will configure and run the `KafkaProducer` application to send clickstream data to your Kafka endpoint provided by your event hub.
+Then, you will run a notebook with your new Azure Databricks cluster to process the streaming data in real time and write it to your PostgreSQL `events` table.

+### Task 1: Configure the KafkaProducer application

+1. Navigate to your

 ## After the hands-on lab